Spilled Adderall pills from prescription bottle next to glasses and notepad, illustrating addiction and treatment

 • Professional and efficient service at all times

-How long you will need to spend in a rehab or detox centre will depend on your treatment needs.
+How long you will need to spend in a rehab or detox facility will depend on your treatment needs.
 We always recommend an absolute minimum of 4 weeks.
 This gives the brain time to calibrate and you a chance to recuperate.

 Adderall Q & A